Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 But I don't want you to impose that personal opinion about what I can do with my government on me.
 And I don't want you to decide, oh, all these women and men can't do OnlyFans.

 Well, I don't want you to decide that I can't decide that all those women and men can do OnlyFans.
-You can have that opinion, but you can't actually make anything.
+You can have that opinion, but you can't actually make it.

-And you can have that opinion too, but you can't make me listen to you when you say that I can't make the government ban all the time.
+And you can have that opinion too, but you can't make me listen to you when you say that I can't make the government ban OnlyFans.
+That's what I'm trying to do.

 The difference between you and I is I don't want to put anything in the legislation that stops.
 And the difference between you and I is I don't want women to be trafficked for pornography.

 Who is being trafficked when they decide to do it themselves?
-You actually walk to the pornography.
+Huge squads of the pornography.

 Do the prostitutes on the street decide for themselves?